juliohm1978/kubeless-pulsar-trigger/README.md

 ## Dispatcher Pods

 This project also includes Docker images used in the dispatcher pods.
-If you know what you are doing, feel free to replace it to suit your needs.

-The dispatcher pods also have one single responsibility: To subscribe to the given Pulsar Topic and send any queued messages to the given Kubeless Function.
+They also have one single responsibility: To subscribe to the given Pulsar Topic and send any queued messages to the given Kubeless Function.
 These parameters come from the `PulsarTrigger` definition that you create and arrive at the dispatcher pods in the form of environment variables.

 ```bash
 PULSAR_TOPIC_NAMESPACE